 At the summit of Sugarloaf Mountain there are three observation platforms; the west-facing lookout provides views of the Huron Mountains, while the east-facing lookout offers views of the Lake Superior shoreline, and the south-facing lookout provides views of Presque Isle Park.

-Unique Marquette Lodging Options
+Marquette Michigan Lodging Options

 Nestledown: A Scandinavian Bed & Breakfast